-We will invest around $150 million in water, sewage and recycled water infrastructure to the new residential development south of Geelong.
+We are investing around $150 million in water, sewage and recycled water infrastructure to the new residential developments south of Geelong.

 The “super-suburb” is expected to provide for 22,000 homes.

 We are working with the City of Greater Geelong and developers to provide water, sewage and recycled water infrastructure.

 All Armstrong Creek residents will benefit from a dedicated “purple pipe” delivering Class A recycled water for flushing their toilets, washing their cars and watering their gardens.

 Recycled water will also be used for irrigating public spaces and sporting grounds.

 The use of recycled water at Armstrong Creek is expected to save more 2,400 million litres of drinking water a year.
 It will also reduce the amount of water discharged to Bass Strait from the Black Rock Water Reclamation Plant.